Showing 50 of 62 Results

 But here’s the kicker: banning or challenging these books doesn’t make those issues disappear!
 Let's have conversations and celebrate the freedom to read!

 So, next time you spot a banned or challenged book, grab it, devour it, and share it with your friends.
-Embrace diversity and keep the pages turning during Banned Books Week and beyond!
+Keep the pages turning during Banned Books Week and beyond!

 Tag us on social media and tell us what your favorite banned books are!
 Also, comment on this blog post!